ruzzelwidjaja/country-catalog/README.md

 # 🌍 Country Catalog

-Country Catalog is a web application that allows users to search for countries and access detailed information about them.
+Country Catalog is a web application that allows users to search for countries and access detailed information about them, including a generated travel guide using the GPT-4 API.
 It combines a sleek frontend interface with a robust backend to deliver relevant data efficiently.

-Link to project:
+Link:
 [https://countrycatalog.vercel.app/](https://countrycatalog.vercel.app/)
 ## 🎥 Demos